Chaudhry Abid Raza: Mainstream politics

-Raza began his political career with Pakistan Peoples Party (PPP) where he served in the Provincial Assembly of Punjab until 2008.
+his father began his political career with Pakistan Peoples Party (PPP) where he was elected Chairman UC Kotla in 1960.
 His family joined PML-Q in 2003.
 He joined Pakistan Muslim League (N) (PML-N) in 2008.
 Hamza Shahbaz Sharif is supposed to be the one who pushed his inclusion in the PML-N despite the controversies, "to appease the Kotlas."

 He was elected to the National Assembly of Pakistan as a candidate of PML-N from Constituency NA-107 (Gujrat-IV) in 2013.
 He received 94,196 votes and defeated Chaudhry Muhammad Ilyas, a candidate of Pakistan Tehreek-e-Insaf (PTI).

 He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-71 (Gujrat-IV) in 2018.
 He received 88,588 votes and defeated Muhammad Ilyas Chaudhry, a candidate of PTI.